bmaxdk/path-planning/README.md

  RRT method supports planning for non-holonomic systems, while the PRM method does not.
 This is so because the RRT method can take into consideration the additional constraints (such as a car’s turning radius at a particular speed) when adding nodes to a graph, the same way it already takes into consideration how far away a new node is from an existing tree.

 ## Path Smoothing
+Instead of using path directly, some post-processing can be applied to smooth out the paths and improve the result.
+Connecting two non-neighboring nodes together.
+If it is able to find pair of nodes whose edges is collision free, then the original path between the two nodes is replaced with the shortcut eedge

+![alt text][image64]
+![alt text][image65]

 Algorithm: Method for smoothing the path by shortcutting
 ```md